-- the physical impact of climate change - the transition to a low-carbon and climate resilient economy - an increasing awareness for social objectives, working and safety conditions and human rights - an increasing importance of good governance practices within companies, anti-bribery and corruption practices and compliance with relevant laws and regulations.
+- The perception of ESG risk at NLP Group comprises: - the physical impact of climate change - the transition to a low-carbon and climate resilient economy - an increasing awareness for social objectives, working and safety conditions and human rights - an increasing importance of good governance practices within companies, anti-bribery and corruption practices and compliance with relevant laws and regulations.

-ESG factors are considered to have a high impact on market risk.
+While the short-term impact of ESG factors on market risk is considered minor, they are considered to have a high impact on market risk in the long-term.
 ESG-related market risk may arise from disruptions and shifts associated with the transition to a low-carbon and climate resilient economy.
 Key examples of transition risks include wrong assessments of climate-induced changes in investment risks and opportunities.
 Policy changes and regulatory reforms, such as carbon pricing may have significant impact on carbon-intensive sectors, including energy, transport and industry.
 Physical risks will occur both from an increased occurrence of extreme weather events, but also from long-term chronic changes to the climate.
 They will impact supply chains and production lines as well as real assets such as properties and facilities.